 Colorfill: screen printing an image and then debossing it onto the vinyl’s surface.

 Embroidery: stitching a design into fabric through the use of high-speed, computer-controlled sewing machines.
-Artwork must first be “digitized”, which is the specialized process of converting two-dimensional artwork into stitches or thread.
-A particular format of art such as a jpeg, tif, eps, or bmp, cannot be converted directly into a embroidery tape.
-The digitizer must actually re-create the artwork using stitches.
-Then it programs the sewing machine to sew a specific design, in a specific color, with a specific type of stitch.
+Artwork must first be “digitized”, which is the process of converting two-dimensional artwork into stitches or thread.
+Even though formats of art such as a jpg, jpeg, png, eps, or pdf are referrred to as digital files, they cannot be used directly on an embroidery machine.
+A specialist must actually re-create the artwork, turning them into thread stitches.
+The resulting file tells the embroidery machine how to sew a specific design, in a specific color, with a specific type of stitch.
 This is the process known as digitizing.

 Pad Printing: a recessed surface is covered with ink.
 The plate is wiped clean, leaving ink in the recessed areas.
 A silicone pad is then pressed against the plate, pulling the ink out of the recesses, and pressing it directly onto the product.